Skyscanner/SkyFloatingLabelTextField/README.md

 The original component was built by [Daniel Langh](https://github.com/intonarumori), [Gergely Orosz](https://github.com/gergelyorosz) and [Raimon Laupente](https://github.com/wolffan).

 Credits for the original design, and improving it with iconography to Matt D. Smith ([@mds](https://twitter.com/mds)).

+## FAQ

+- *Does the control work well with auto layout?
+What about using it programmatically?*

+  The control was built to support both use cases.
+It plays nicely with autolayout.
+As the control is a subclass of `UITextField`, overriding `textRectForBounds(bounds:)` or `editingRectForBounds(bounds:)` is always an option.
+Alternatively, overriding `intrinsiccontentsize` is also another possiblity.

+- *How can I remove the line from the bottom of the textfield?*

+  Set `lineHeight` and `selectedLineHeight` to `0`, and the line won't be displayed.